 The second way of thinking about relationships is that problems indicate character flaws.
 People often blame their relationship problems on their partner and assign the blame to a character flaw.
 They think their partner is angry when the problem is not the person but the situation.

-How to change the mindset?
+How do we change the mindset?

 The first way is to access Carol’s resources.
 The brainology computer program is designed to help students develop a growth mindset through classroom activities and online instruction.
 Other resources include a live workshop, webinars, keynote presentations, etc.